 Although Merthyr Tydfil is an inland Local Authority the service still has an important role to play in food security checks to ensure that imported foods meet food safety requirements.
-This role has become increasingly important as a result of EU exit and the delays in the Government introducing physical checks on imported foods at border control posts.
+This role has become increasingly important as a result of EU exit and the Government announcement that physical checks on imported food at border controls posts would not commence in July 2022 as planned.

-A new global regime for controlling imported food and feed products entering the U.K. in the form of a Border Target operating Model (BTOM) has been phased in and is due to be fully operational from 30 April 2024.
+A new global regime for controlling imported food and feed products entering the U.K. in the form of a Border Target operating Model (BTOM) was proposed in April 2023 with controls being phased in from October 2023.
+In the absence of full UK import controls for high risk foods there is a continued impact for inland local authorities such as Merthyr Tydfil

 During the inspection of food premises, officers consider the origin of imported foods.
 Any indications that food may not have been subject to correct import controls are investigated and, where necessary, the food is removed from the food chain.
-Imported foods may also be subject to examination as part of our sampling programme which is informed by the Food standards Agency's UK National Monitoring plan which outlines sampling priorities for 2024-25 based on global intelligence and also via notifications from the Food Standards Agency's Smarter Communications platform.
+Imported foods may also be subject to examination as part of our sampling programme which is informed by the Food standards Agency's UK National Monitoring plan which outlines sampling priorities for 2023-24 based on global intelligence and also via notifications from the Food Standards Agency's Smarter Communications platform.

-Enforcement activity in this area increased in 2023, particularly in relation to the imports of products originally intended for the American market and which do not comply with U.K. legislative food safety requirements in that they contain illegal additives.

-In April 2023, 106 bottles of Prime drinks containing tri-magnesium citrate were formally seized by Environmental Health Officers and removed from the market and 8 bottles were subject to voluntary surrender.
+Enforcement activity in this area has increased in the past few months, particularly in relation to the imports of products originally intended for the American market and which do not comply with U.K. legislative food safety requirements in that they contain illegal additives.
+Since 1st April 2023, within the County Borough,106 bottles of Prime drink containing trimagnesium citrate have been formally seized and removed from the market and 8 bottles were subject to voluntary surrender.
 18 bars of prime chocolate were also seized for failing to meet food labelling requirements.
 Three incidents were raised with the Food standards Agency Wales and the National Food crime Unit and the Primary Authority for Mars Confectionary were notified of brand protection issues as their Galaxy bars were being overwrapped with Prime wrapping.
 This reactive and investigatory work diverted three officers away from being able to conduct routine food hygiene inspections for a 2 week period.

-In addition, In July 2023, 10 boxes of imported Swedish Confectionary containing an unauthorised white mineral oil additive were removed from the food chain in Merthyr Tydfil by voluntary surrender as these products were not legally permitted to be sold within the U.K. market.
+In addition, In December 2022, 31 boxes of imported Swedish Confectionary containing an unauthorised white mineral oil additive were removed from the food chain in Merthyr Tydfil by voluntary surrender as these products were not legally permitted to be sold within the U.K. market.

-Based on recent trends, it is anticipated that this type of work will continue to increase in 2024/25 as new and emerging imported American and other third country products continue to be illegally imported in to the U.K.
+Based on recent trends, it is anticipated that this type of work will continue to increase in 2023/24.